Boulder, Colorado: Media

-Boulder's main daily newspaper, the Daily Camera, was founded in 1890 as the weekly Boulder Camera, and became a daily newspaper the following year.
+Boulder's main daily newspaper, the Daily Camera, was founded in 1890 as the weekly Boulder Camera, and became a daily newspaper in 1891.
 The Colorado Daily was started in 1892 as a university newspaper for CU Boulder.
 Following many heated controversies over Colorado Daily's political coverage, it severed its ties to the university in 1971.
-In summer 1996, the Boulder Planet, a free weekly competing with the Boulder Weekly, published its first issue; it ceased publication in February 2000.
+From 1996 to 2000, the Boulder Planet competed with the Boulder Weekly as a free weekly.

 Newspaper conglomerate Scripps acquired the Colorado Daily in 2005 after its acquisition of the Camera in 1997, leaving the Boulder Weekly as the only locally owned newspaper in Boulder.
 Scripps relinquished its 50 percent ownership in both daily papers in early 2009 to Media News Group.
 Boulder Magazine, a lifestyle magazine, was founded in 1978.
 Boulder Magazine is published three times per year.

-Boulder is part of the Denver market for television stations, and it also receives many radio stations based in Denver or Ft.
+Boulder is part of the Denver market for television stations, and it receives many radio stations based in Denver or Ft.
 Collins.
 For cable television, Boulder is served by Comcast Cable.
-The city operates public service Boulder 8 TV on cable (high- and standard-definition), which airs, live-streams and archives council meetings; with its in-house video production facilities, it also produces news, talk and informational programming.
+The city operates public service Boulder 8 TV on cable (high- and standard-definition), which airs, live-streams and archives council meetings.
+With its in-house video production facilities, it also produces news, talk and informational programming.
 Over-the-air television reception is poor in the western part of the city because of interference from mountains.

 Non-commercial community radio station KGNU was founded in 1978 and commercial music station KBCO in 1977.
 KBCO programs an adult album alternative format and is owned and operated by iHeartMedia.
-KBCO moved its studios from Boulder to the Denver Tech Center in 2010 but still maintains the Boulder license and transmits from atop Eldorado Mountain south of Boulder.
+KBCO moved its studios from Boulder to the Denver Tech Center in 2010.
+It maintains the Boulder license and transmits from atop Eldorado Mountain south of Boulder.

-KVCU, also known as Radio 1190, is another non-commercial radio station run with the help of university-student volunteers.
+KVCU, also known as Radio 1190, is a non-commercial radio station run with the help of university-student volunteers.
 KVCU started broadcasting in 1998.

 NPR programming is heard over KCFC 1490 AM, operated by Colorado Public Radio, and simulcasting Denver station KCFR 90.1.

 KRKS-FM 94.7, owned and operated by Salem Media Group and affiliated with SRN News, offers a Christian talk and teaching format, and has its transmitter located on Lee Hill, northwest of Boulder.

-The University of Colorado Press, a non-profit co-op of various western universities, publishes academic books.
+The University of Colorado Press, a non-profit co-op of various western universities, publishes academic books, as do Lynne Rienner Publishers, Paradigm Publishers, and Westview Press.
 Paladin Press book/video publishers and Soldier of Fortune magazine both have their headquarters in Boulder.
 Paladin Press was founded in September 1970 by Peder Lund and Robert K. Brown.
-In 1974, Lund bought out Brown's share of the press, and Brown moved on to found Soldier of Fortune magazine the following year.
+In 1974, Lund bought out Brown's share of the press, and Brown founded Soldier of Fortune magazine in 1975.